larryhastings/big/README.md

 ```Python
 j.write("This was written without formatting!\nLine breaks work too!\n")
 ```

+This is useful in case you've carefully formatted some text by hand and you want to dump it straight into the log.
+(Or you simply want to suppress the per-line prefix.)

 Appending that to our script means our script now produces: